 Strength training works to replace the muscle that you are losing.
-Muscle burns more energy than fat so you're doing double duty and keeping on top of the weight gain that comes at this time.
+Muscle burns more energy than fat so you’re doing double duty and keeping on top of the weight gain that comes at this time.

 The bonus is you’ll look toned and your friends will want to know what your secret is.

-Another super benefit is you will be adding bone mass.
+Another super benefit is you’ll be adding bone mass.
 Bones become brittle as we age and strength training helps to counteract that.

 Put in place some good habits to help yourself.